jinhao-h/spotify-best-collab-artists/README.md

 Check out https://blog.chartmetric.com/the-evolving-role-of-music-artist-collaborations/ for more info on the history and importance of collaborations.

-Results: The top 10 most popular collab artists are (in order):
+Results: The top 10 most popular collab artists are:
-[Wolfgang Amadeus Mozart, Lil Wayne, Kanye West, Snoop Dogg, Johann Sebastian Bach, Drake, JAY-Z, Nicki Minaj, 2Pac, Eminem]
+1. Wolfgang Amadeus Mozart
+2. Lil Wayne
+3. Kanye West
+4. Snoop Dogg
+5. Johann Sebastian Bach
+6. Drake
+7. JAY-Z
+8. Nicki Minaj
+9. 2Pac
+10. Eminem

 Most of the artists in the top 10 are known to make HipHop/Rapping style music, which is to be expected as this is the most popular genre in the recent years and is an industry that also thrives on collaborations.